What Does a Relapse Look Like and What Does it Mean?

 - Poor self-care

-- People, places, or things that trigger cravings
+- Seeing people or visiting places that trigger cravings

 - Mental and emotional triggers

-Mental relapse is often a struggle because it is an internal battle between wanting to maintain sobriety and wanting to use again.
+Mental relapse is often a struggle because it’s an internal battle between wanting to maintain sobriety and wanting to use again.
 Because of the nature of addiction, there will always be an underlying urge to use, but the way a person responds to those cravings is what determines whether or not they actually relapse.
-Spending time with substance-abusing friends, reflecting on the past with rose-tinted sunglasses, and lying about what you are doing can put you in a state of mind where part of you wants to relapse and considers doing it.
-It can become harder to make the choice to not use when surrounding yourself with enablers and glorifying the past.
-Once you start down this path, the risk for physical relapse becomes incredibly high.

 If you are considering treatment for yourself or a loved one, call us today.

-The thought of staying sober for the rest of your life can feel monumental and like a colossal responsibility.
-Take your recovery one day at a time rather than thinking about in terms of “forever”.
-When you focus on smaller chunks of time, it can feel more manageable.
-Set achievable goals in those windows of time to keep you motivated and focused on your recovery.
-Thinking about it as one large entity can make you feel overwhelmed and may set you up for failure.
+When you focus on smaller chunks of time, recovery can feel more manageable.
+Set achievable goals in those windows of time to keep yourself motivated and committed to your sobriety.
+Thinking about it as a lifelong commitment can seem overwhelming, and it could set you up for a relapse.

 If you or a loved one are suffering from addiction, we’re here to help.
 Contact us today and speak with one of our trusted recovery advisors.